lazypanda1729/Google_ctf_just_in_time/README.md

 Exploitation

+Environment info:

+Ubuntu 20.04.6
+V8 version 7.2.288
+NOTE: I used a 2018 commit of several month prior the the CTF's date but I think it should work(with some minor changes maybe) on older versions.

 Stable primitive

 Since the idea is to create a stable primitive, instead of generating OOB with compilation and risking issue such as deopt, the goal is to first create